 Becoming injured after an accident that was not your fault can turn your life upside down.
 Figuring out what steps to take after an accident can be confusing and overwhelming, especially if you’re faced with medical bills, auto repair bills, or other kinds of damages.
-Crashes on Westchester County roads in 2007 alone resulted in $36.7 million of hospitalization fees not to mention serious injuries and other damages, a report on which can be found here.
+Crashes on Westchester County roads in 2007 alone resulted in $36.7 million of hospitalization fees not to mention serious injuries and other damages.
 If you have recently been in an accident in Westchester County and have suffered damages and hospital bills as a result, we have created a checklist to help guide you through the steps you should take.

 Steps to Take After an Accident in Westchester County

 1. Take Care of Your Health

 The first step you should take after any accident is to see a medical professional.
 Even if you are not seriously injured, a medical professional will be able to track and monitor minor injuries so there will be records of them in the event that they develop into something more serious down the road.
 A doctor will also be able to refer you to specialists, such as physical or occupational therapists, who will be able to further help you get back on track with your life.